rkern/line_profiler/README.rst

 on PyPI should contain the pregenerated C sources, so Cython should not be required in that case.

-`kernprof.py` is a single-file pure Python script and does not require a compiler.
+`kernprof` is a single-file pure Python script and does not require a compiler.
 If you wish to use it to run cProfile and not line-by-line profiling, you may copy it to a directory on your `PATH` manually and avoid trying to build any C extensions.